msfreaks/EvergreenAdmx/README.md

 This script solves both problems.

-- Checks for newer versions of the Admx files that are present and processes the new version if found
+- Automatically checks for newer versions of ADMX files and processes them when found
-- Optionally copies the new Admx files to the Policy Store or Definition folder, or a folder of your choosing
+- Optionally copies the new ADMX files to your Policy Store or a custom location

-The name I chose for this script is an ode to the [Evergreen module](https://github.com/aaronparker/Evergreen) by Aaron Parker [@stealthpuppy](https://twitter.com/stealthpuppy).
+Named as an homage to the [Evergreen module](https://github.com/aaronparker/Evergreen) by Aaron Parker [@stealthpuppy](https://twitter.com/stealthpuppy).

 ## How to use